Ceaglex/LoVA/README.md

 # LoVA: Long-Form Video-to-Audio Generation

+:confetti_ball: Our paper has been accepted by ICASSP 2025 !! :confetti_ball:

 ![alt text](asset/structure3.png)

 Video-to-audio (V2A) generation is important for video editing and post-processing, enabling the creation of semantics-aligned audio for silent video.
 However, most existing methods focus on generating short-form audio for short video segment (less than 10 seconds), while giving little attention to the scenario of long-form video inputs.
 For current UNet-based diffusion V2A models, an inevitable problem when handling long-form audio generation is the inconsistencies within the final concatenated audio.
 In this paper, we first highlight the importance of long-form V2A problem.
 Besides, we propose LoVA, a novel model for Long-form Video-to-Audio generation.
 Based on the Diffusion Transformer (DiT) architecture, LoVA proves to be more effective at generating long-form audio compared to existing autoregressive models and UNet-based diffusion models.